Germany in Europe

 To be the first to embrace the concept of the “nation”: this was the aim of former German Chancellor Helmut Schmidt and his colleagues when they founded the German National Foundation in 1993.
 Since then the foundation, which is based in Weimar, has been addressing issues surrounding Germany’s present and future.
 In addition to this, it promotes projects on the inner unity of Germany and Europe.
 Its patronage is assumed by each serving German President.

 The once daring idea of a united Europe is reality today.
 Working together, the member states of the European Union (EU) secure peace, freedom and democracy.
 Its open internal market also makes the EU the largest trading power in the world.
-One of the greatest political challenges the EU currently faces is the decision on whether or not to admit Turkey to the EU as a member state.

 One worker is injured about every five seconds in the European Union (EU).
 The European Agency for Safety and Health at Work makes people more aware of the dangers they face in the workplace.
 It links approximately 30 websites in the EU online.